Representing Locally Hilbert Spaces and Functional Models for Locally Normal Operators: Spectral Theorems

 such that the map

 is an isomorphism of von Neumann algebras. \end{theorem}

 The first step in our enterprise is to obtain the spectral theorem for locally normal operators on representing locally Hilbert spaces as multiplication operators with functions in $L^\infty_{\mathrm{loc}}$ in a form which contains also the spectral multiplicity aspect encoded in the structure of the pseudo-concrete representing locally Hilbert space, as in Example~\ref{ex:psconc}.
 Note that in Theorem~\ref{t:abvn} there is nothing said on the uniqueness of the topological-measure spaces $(X_n,\Omega_n,\mu_n)$, although a certain uniqueness property holds in a weak sense.
 The uniqueness property is one of the obstructions that prevent us from obtaining the Second Spectral Theorem for locally normal operators without imposing additional assumptions on the directed set $\Lambda$.
+A second obstruction is related to the fact that we want a functional model modulo a locally unitary operator which has to be built in some way from bottom-up and this requires an induction process.
 For these technical reasons, we will restrict our results to the special case when the directed set $\Lambda$ satisfies the following conditions.

 \begin{itemize} \item[(c1)] There exists a sequence $(\epsilon_m)_{m\geq 1}$ of elements of $\Lambda$ such that for each $m\geq 1$ we have $\epsilon_m\leq \epsilon_{m+1}$. \item[(c2)] For each $\lambda\in \Lambda$ there exists $m\geq 1$ such that $\lambda\leq\epsilon_m$. \item[(c3)] For each $m\geq 1$ the set of all $\lambda\in\Lambda$ such that $\lambda\leq\epsilon_m$ is finite. \end{itemize} Because this set of conditions will play an important role in the main theorems, a directed set $\Lambda$ satisfying properties (c1) through (c3) is called \emph{sequentially finite}.